zluigon/zluigon.github.io/README.md

 #### Impact at Verizon

-**Test Automation Impact**: Designed and executed a comprehensive test automation framework for a distributed analytics environment using Playwright.
+**Test Automation**: Designed and executed a comprehensive test automation framework for a distributed analytics environment using Playwright.
 This resulted in over 200 E2E tests across UI, APIs, and data visualizations, leading to a 90% reduction in manual regression testing and significantly improved deployment confidence.

-**Security & Compliance Impact**: Managed the end-to-end vulnerability management lifecycle for critical projects, protecting applications from numerous threats.
+**Security & Compliance**: Managed the end-to-end vulnerability management lifecycle for critical projects, protecting applications from numerous threats.
 Ensured continuous ISO 27001 compliance by integrating SAST (Fortify), SCA (BlackDuck), and container security (Sysdig) scanning, reducing security vulnerabilities by 85%.

-**AI/ML Impact**: Developed an AI utility using Python, LangChain, and AWS to parse and summarize complex Terraform plans.
+**AI/ML**: Developed an AI utility using Python, LangChain, and AWS to parse and summarize complex Terraform plans.
 This significantly improved clarity and reduced review time for non-technical operations teams by 70%, enabling faster infrastructure deployments.

 ## Apprenticeship Projects